Overview of PHP ucfirst()

 Output:

-The above example signifies the use of ucfirst along with other functions like strtolower shown above.
-The function strtolower converts all the letters in the string to its lower case.
-Hence, we are combining strtolower with ucfirst to make the first letter as capital and then assigning the same to $str2 which is later displayed.
-The functionality of the lcfirst function, as shown above, is also the same as strtolower in the sense it also converts the string given to it to all lower-case letters.
+The above example signifies the use of ucfirst and other functions like strtolower.
+The function strtolower converts all the letters in the string to their lowercase.
+Therefore, we combine strtolower with ucfirst to capitalize the first letter and then assign the result to $str2 for later display.
+The lcfirst function, as demonstrated above, functions similarly to strtolower because it converts the provided string to all lowercase letters.

-This shows that other functions shown such as lcfirst, strtolower, and other such functions can be used in conjunction with ucfirst functions to get the desired string output.
-It also shows the usage of two strings $str1 and $str2 and how to pass the same string parameter to different other functions.
+This shows that other functions, such as lcfirst, strtolower, and others, can be used in conjunction with ucfirst functions to get the desired string output.
+It also shows the usage of two strings, $str1 and $str2, and how to pass the same string parameter to other functions.

 Conclusion